A brief history

 The Beaufort to Weston line (always known as the branch) closed in 1963 and the Tenom to Melalap line closed in 1970.
 In 1974 the section from Tanjong Aru to Jesselton (by now known as Kota Kinabalu) closed but part of this has since reopened as far as Sekretariat station, not far from the museum which houses the railway section including the 4 locomotives, 3 steam and 1 Simplex.

 Meanwhile, in the late 1960s several orders were placed for diesel locomotives, 2 Bo-Bos from Hitachi in 1968 numbered 23 & 24, 4 small 0-4-0 shunters from Nippon Sharyo in 1970 numbered 31-34 and another 6 Bo-Bos from Kawasaki in 1971 numbered 25-30.
 More details of these can be found here.

 I will make this a more complete history later.
-Much of the information I have is about to be published in a new book which will be titled
+Much of the information I have has just been published in a new book which is titled

 The Building of the North Borneo Railway and the Founding of Jesselton

 The Author is Ross Ibbotson who has already written two other books relating to North Borneo.